vx-dev/crymore/README.md

-# Lux
+# CryMore
-Lux is a script loader which aims to combine the best scripts developed by the worlds smartest devs into one loadstring to prevent headaches
+CryMore is a script loader which aims to combine the best scripts developed by the worlds smartest devs into one loadstring to prevent headaches